expverhno3/leetcode-repo/README.md

     - use `local_sums` to track current tank
     - use `global_sums` to track total gas
     - if at any point `local_sums < 0`, means we can't start from previous `start` to `i`, so we set `start = i+1` and reset `local_sums = 0` (tank)
+      - why this will work:
+        - if there's another point in the second half where `local_sums < 0`: just reset again
+        - as long as global sum is greater than 0, there must be a solution

 ### 罗马数字转整数